sequenceiq/blog-test/source/_posts/2014-11-02-new-yarn-features-part-1-label-based-scheduling.markdown

 </property>
 ```
 The value is a `label expression` that means applications which are submitted to this queue can run either on nodes labeled as
-cpuheavy or rackA.
+`cpuheavy` or `rackA`.
 As I said the configuration files can be used as an initial configuration, but changing dynamically queue labels
-and node labels is also not a problem as the `RMAdminCLI` [provides](https://issues.apache.org/jira/browse/YARN-2504) them.
+and node labels is also not a problem as the `RMAdminCLI` [allows](https://issues.apache.org/jira/browse/YARN-2504) that.
 ```java
  .put("-addToClusterNodeLabels",
               new UsageInfo("[label1,label2,label3] (label splitted by \",\")",